-I am a photographer and antique dealer living in coastal Maine with my husband and three pups.
+I am a photographer and antique dealer living in New England with my husband and three dogs.
 After living in Boston and working abroad in Greece and Russia, I settled just an hour away from where I spent my childhood.
 These days I am continually navigating the trials and triumphs of restoring our 18th century home that is uniquely also an artist enclave.
 The home and community served as the inspiration I needed to leave behind a 9-5 career in house museums and historic preservation for photography.
-My prior career path and education continue to inform the work I take on, always looking for projects rooted in cultural heritage and craft, using my camera as a tool for a similar kind of preservation through documentation.
+My prior career path and education continue to inform the work I take on, always looking for projects rooted in cultural heritage and craft, using my camera as a tool for a similar kind of preservation.

 I shoot both editorial and commercial photography.
-My interior design and travel work has been featured in leading national and international publications such as Architectural Digest, Frederic, the Wall Street Journal, and Cabana Magazine where I serve as a Contributor.
-My environmental portraits, still lifes, and ethnographic and religious projects have been exhibited in galleries and museums in the US, UK, and Europe.
-My commercial work has included product photography for homeware brands such as Bunny Williams Home, Matouk, Nicky Kehoe, and D’ascoli.
-I continue to work with nonprofits and museums advocating for art and cultural education, along with landscape and environmental conservation initiatives such as the Chantecaille Foundation.
+My interior design and travel work have been featured in leading national and international publications such as Architectural Digest, Frederic, the Wall Street Journal, and Cabana Magazine where I serve as a Contributor.
+My environmental portraits, still lifes, and ethnographic projects have been exhibited in galleries and museums in the US, UK, and Europe.
+My commercial work has included product photography for homeware brands such as Bunny Williams Home, Matouk, Nickey Kehoe, and D’ascoli.
+I am a member of the Institute of Classical Architecture & Art and the Hajji Baba club, and I continue to work with nonprofits and museums advocating for cultural education and the decorative arts, along with environmental conservation initiatives such as the Chantecaille Foundation.
 Let’s chat about how I can further your vision and brand messaging.
 I’m available to shoot globally.

 207-632-4692